Micturating cystourethrogram (MCUG)

 As so many children and young people need to use our services, we have had to introduce a policy where if a child cancels or does not attend two appointments in a row, we will close their referral and inform their GOSH consultant.

-Your child will need to have a three-day course of antibiotics after this scan, so it will be helpful to make an appointment with your family doctor (GP) or referring consultant to make sure you have a prescription ready.
+It might be helpful to make an appointment with your family doctor (GP) or referring consultant to make sure you have a prescription ready, if in doubt.

 This is because inserting the catheter into the bladder can increase the risk of a urinary tract infection and the antibiotics may help to prevent this.